JohnSnowLabs/langtest/docs/pages/tests/toxicity/lgbtqphobia.md

 ## Lgbtqphobia

 This test checks the lgbtqphobia score of the completion.
+By lgbtqphobia, we mean negative or hateful comments targeting someone because of their gender identity or sexual orientation/

 **alias_name:** `lgbtqphobia`